-The lack of employee motivation and engagement is one of the gravest problems businesses are facing.
+The lack of employee motivation and employee engagement is one of the gravest problems businesses are facing.
 Sure, you cannot expect employees to be happy 24/7.
 Their workdays are filled with multiple peaks and valleys and that’s totally fine.

 But, what if your employees are consistently dissatisfied and unmotivated?